-- Consolidated financial statements prepared in a valid xHTML format; - The XBRL markup of the consolidated financial statements using the core taxonomy and the common rules on markups specified in the ESEF Regulation.
+- Consolidated financial statements prepared in a valid xHTML format; - the common rules on markups specified in the ESEF Regulation.

 In our opinion, the consolidated financial statements of Luxempart S.A. as at 31 December 2024, identified as luxempart-2024-12-31-0-en.zip, have been prepared, in all material respects, in compliance with the requirements laid down in the ESEF Regulation.